uploadcare/uploadcare-widget/README.md

   Django, Ruby on Rails, Angular, and more.
 * 20+ languages, [learn more][uc-docs-widget-locales].

-We provide the file uploader as a typical JavaScript library; it can be easily embedded in your site.
+We provide the uploading widget as a typical JavaScript library; it can be easily embedded in your site.

 Using the older `2.x` version?
 Check out the stuff under the